MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 1. Connect from a client that supports SMB encryption (Windows 8/Windows Server 2012 or later).
 2. Connect from a virtual machine (VM) in the same datacenter as the Azure storage account that's used for the Azure file share.
-3. Verify the [Secure transfer required](/azure/storage/common/storage-require-secure-transfer) setting is disabled on the storage account if the client doesn't support SMB encryption.
+3. Verify that the [Secure transfer required](/azure/storage/common/storage-require-secure-transfer) setting is disabled on the storage account if the client doesn't support SMB encryption.

 #### Cause 2: Virtual network or firewall rules are enabled on the storage account

-Network traffic is denied if virtual network (VNET) and firewall rules are configured on the storage account, unless the client IP address or virtual network is allow-listed.
+Network traffic is denied if the virtual network (VNET) and firewall rules are configured on the storage account unless the client IP address or virtual network is allow-listed.

 #### Solution for cause 2

-Verify that virtual network and firewall rules are configured properly on the storage account.
-To test if virtual network or firewall rules is causing the issue, temporarily change the setting on the storage account to **Allow access from all networks**.
+Verify that the virtual network and firewall rules are configured properly on the storage account.
+To test if the virtual network or firewall rules are causing the issue, temporarily change the setting on the storage account to **Allow access from all networks**.
 To learn more, see [Configure Azure Storage firewalls and virtual networks](/azure/storage/common/storage-network-security).

 #### Cause 3: Share-level permissions are incorrect when using identity-based authentication